 The project is managed by a group of volunteers, and it functions as an information centre for the foreign communities in Tel Aviv.
 The library serves people who suffer from socioeconomic deprivation, institutional neglect and the lack of art and cultural activities.
 The library promotes different art and educational programs for undocumented migrants living in the neighbourhood helping them to advocate for their rights in the context of the Israeli society.
 The library provides books for both adults and children in 16 different languages.

 To bring the library nearer to the people, that those who maintain illegal immigrant status would come without fear, that the library would not have a closed door or a guard at the entrance.

-free of charge by volunteers.
-The library contains approximately 3,500 books in Mandarin Chinese, Amharic, Thai, Tagalog, Arabic, French, Spanish, Nepalese, Bengali, Hindi, Turkish, Romanian, Sinhala, Tigrinya, and English.
+The library is free of charge, it contains approximately 3,500 books in Mandarin Chinese, Amharic, Thai, Tagalog, Arabic, French, Spanish, Nepalese, Bengali, Hindi, Turkish, Romanian, Sinhala, Tigrinya, and English.